apache/metron/metron-stellar/stellar-common/README.md

     * ip - The IPV4 address to lookup
     * fields - Optional list of GeoIP fields to grab.
 Options are locID, country, city postalCode, dmaCode, latitude, longitude, location_point
   * Returns: If a Single field is requested a string of the field, If multiple fields a map of string of the fields, and null otherwise

+### `GEOHASH_CENTROID`
+  * Description: Compute the centroid (geographic midpoint or center of gravity) of a set of [geohashes](https://en.wikipedia.org/wiki/Geohash)
+  * Input:
+    * hashes - A collection of [geohashes](https://en.wikipedia.org/wiki/Geohash) or a map associating geohashes to numeric weights
+    * character_precision? - The number of characters to use in the hash.
+Default is 12
+  * Returns: The geohash of the centroid

 ### `GEOHASH_DIST`
   * Description: Compute the distance between [geohashes](https://en.wikipedia.org/wiki/Geohash)